Home

 They can be used as a base for soup, extra garnish in stir-fries, in sambal, also to be made into belachan.
 The quality of udang kering depends on the type of shrimps used and also their sizes.
 The bigger prawns make better dried udang kering.

-Before cooking the prawns, we have to soak them in hot water for about 10 minutes to make them soft.
-Otherwise, even when cooked, the prawns would be hard to bite.
 If you want to make sambal hei bee, the prawns need to be grounded finely using a food processor or pounded using traditional pestel and mortar.
 Hard dried prawns would not be able to be processed finely.

 Here is a simple sambal udang kering that I make at home.
 I make it in large quantities simply because it is so handy to have in my fridge.
 Since it can keep for two weeks, I use it for my sandwiches and nasi lemak.
 Whenever I make noodle soup and need an extra oomph! to it, a good dollop of this sambal on my noodle soup would definitely spice it up nicely.